PDC8/FITS/README.md

 ## Database Initialization:

 The app requires default values for tables like brands, sizes, colors, and fabrics.
 These are defined in default_values.py.
+(Not required if running on our database)

 To initialize:
 ```bash